hubmapconsortium/ingest-validation-tools/docs/mibi/index.md

 - [📝 Excel template](https://raw.githubusercontent.com/hubmapconsortium/ingest-validation-tools/main/docs/mibi/mibi-metadata.xlsx): For metadata entry.
 - [📝 TSV template](https://raw.githubusercontent.com/hubmapconsortium/ingest-validation-tools/main/docs/mibi/mibi-metadata.tsv): Alternative for metadata entry.

 This schema is for Multiplex Ion Beam Imaging (MIBI).
+For MIBI, the channel_id (in the Antibodies TSV) is the name of the metal tag on the corresponding antibody.
+The other fields function the same way for all assays using antibodies.
+For more information, see the [Antibodies TSV documentation](../antibodies).

 ## Directory schema